Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 Trains Near Andorra

-There is no railway network inside Andorra, so it isn’t possible to arrive directly by train.
-However, several nearby stations in France and Spain provide access to the border, with onward connections by bus or taxi.
-For travellers arriving from major European cities, trains can be a comfortable way to cover long distances before switching to road transport.
+There is no railway network inside Andorra, so it is not possible to arrive directly by train.
+However, several nearby stations in France and Spain provide practical access points, with onward connections by bus or taxi into the country.

 Car Hire & Driving in Andorra